+44 (0)20 7822 1200

 "Reputed for her ability to address allegations of exaggeration."Chambers UK 2018

-Identified as a “Leader in the Field” of Personal Injury in the 2018 edition of Chambers & Partners, Helen has a well-established practice in substantial personal injury litigation, clinical negligence and employment law.
+Identified as a “Leader in the Field” of Personal Injury in Chambers & Partners, Helen has a well-established practice in substantial personal injury litigation, clinical negligence and employment law.
 She has a reputation for sound judgment and polished advocacy together with a calm, assured manner.

 Helen served as Junior Counsel to the Crown (C Panel) from 2009 to 2014.